erhuz/inline-styles-to-css/README.md

 3. Install the required dependencies by running the following command:
 ```
-npm install cheerio
+npm install
 ```

-Usage
+## Usage

 Prepare the HTML input that contains the inline styles you want to convert.

-Save the HTML input to a file, e.g., input.html, in the project directory.
+Save the HTML input to `index.html` found in the root of this project.

 Open the terminal or command prompt in the project directory.